hrydgard/ppsspp-site/docs/reference/whygold.md

 ## Why buy PPSSPP Gold?

-PPSSPP Gold has everything that the free version also has:
+PPSSPP and PPSSPP Gold have everything you'd want in a PSP emulator:

-* Fast emulation and more platforms than any other PSP emulator
+* Fast emulation, compatible with nearly all PSP games
 * Save states
-* Enhanced high-resolution graphics with upscaled textures
+* Enhanced high-resolution graphics, texture upscaling
 * Turbo button for those slow-to-play RPGs
+* Much more

 PPSSPP Gold also: